aloicerains/alx-higher_level_programming/0x05-python-exceptions/README.md

 * Function divides two integers and prints the result
 * Return the result
 * The result of dividion are printed in the finally section
+- [] **4-list_division.py**
+* Function divides the list 1 by list 2
+* Returns a new list of size list_lenth given as function argument
+* ZeroDivision, Index, and Type erros are handled